ministryofjustice/security-guidance/policies/secure-email-transfer-guide.md

 ## End-to-end encryption

 End-to-end email encryption ensures only the sender and receiver can read email messages.
 Data is encrypted on the sender's system and only the intended recipient will be able to decrypt and read it.
-Microsoft provides end-to-end encryption for email communications; if you are using a different service provider you may want to reinforce transit encryption with a third party app that provides end-to-end encryption.
+Microsoft provides end-to-end encryption for email communications; if you are using a different service provider you may want to implement transit encryption for your users with a third party app that provides end-to-end encryption.
 Please contact the Operational Security Team for further advice.

 ## Secure email transfer options

+Technical users must select the most suitable system for their users and configure it appropriately.
+This section provides the various options available.

 | Secure Messaging Options | Examples |
 |--- |---|